twoimpulse/impulse-slider/README.md

 Changelog
 ==============

+v0.3: August 30, 2013
+* Triangular, rectangular, pentagonal and hexagonal prisma shapes are now supported
+* Introduced following parameters: depth, images, imageDivClasses, degreesRotation

 v0.2: July 19, 2013
 * Fixed problem with rotations when the window is not visible
 * Added pause button feature
-* Support for triangular shape
+* Support for triangular prisma
 * Fixed issue with timer rotation not being cancelled when the user rotates manually

 v0.1: July 04, 2013